nickeubank/ds4humans/_build/html/_sources/10_introduction/20_our_approach.md

 ## Types of Questions

-While this may seem an impossible task given the sheer multiplicity of data science methods available today, nearly all data science questions we may wish to answer fall into one of three categories:[^proscriptivequestions]
+While this may seem an impossible task given the sheer multiplicity of data science methods available today, nearly all data science questions we may wish to answer fall into one of three categories:[^prescriptivequestions]

 - Exploratory Questions: Questions about large-scale patterns in the data.
   - Useful for understanding the problem space better and prioritizing subsequent efforts.